Patrick Hickey (soccer): Ireland

-He signed for Galway United ahead of the 2024 season, having completed his studies at Athlone AIT.
+He signed for Galway United ahead of the 2024 season, having completed his studies at Athlone Institute of Technology.
 He was named League of Ireland Player of the Month for August 2024.

+On November 22, 2025, it was announced that Hickey had signed for fellow League of Ireland Premier Division club Bohemians, on a multi-year contract.
+He was named League of Ireland Player of the Month for March 2026.